-Baby Blue Swedish Ducklings for sale
+Baby Blue Swedish Ducklings

-Hatching: February to November
+Hatching February to November.

 Whether you need a good "utility duck" that can provide eggs and meat, or you are looking for an unusual and beautiful addition to your flock, the Blue Swedish duck is likely to meet your needs.
 This gorgeous bird makes quite a visual impact.

 Production: A good layer, the Blue Swedish will lay about 130-180 eggs per year, and reaches table weight by about 16 weeks.